Mossad: France

 Mossad allegedly assisted Morocco's domestic security service in the disappearance of dissident politician Mehdi Ben Barka in 1965.

 Cherbourg Project – Operation Noa, the 1969 smuggling of five Sa'ar 3-class missile boats out of Cherbourg.

-The killing of Mahmoud Hamshari, coordinator of the Munich massacre, with an exploding telephone in his Paris apartment in 1972.
+The killing of Mahmoud Hamshari, alleged coordinator of the Munich massacre, with an exploding telephone in his Paris apartment in 1972.

-The killing of Basil Al-Kubaissi, who was involved in the Munich massacre, in Paris in 1973.
+The killing of Basil Al Kubaisi, who was involved in the Munich massacre, in Paris in 1973.

-The killing of Mohammad Boudia, member of the PFLP, in Paris in 1973.
+The killing of Mohamed Boudia, member of the PFLP, in Paris in 1973.

 On April 5, 1979, Mossad agents are believed to have triggered an explosion which destroyed 60 percent of components being built in Toulouse for an Iraqi reactor.
 Although an environmental organization, Groupe des écologistes français, unheard of before this incident, claimed credit for the blast, most French officials discount the claim.
 The reactor itself was subsequently destroyed by an Israeli air strike in 1981.

 The alleged killing of Zuheir Mohsen, a pro-Syrian member of the PLO, in 1979.

 The killing of Yehia El-Mashad, the head of the Iraq nuclear weapons program, in 1980.

 The alleged killing of Atef Bseiso, a top intelligence officer of the PLO, in Paris in 1992.
 French police believe that a team of assassins followed Atef Bseiso from Berlin, where that first team connected with another team to close in on him in front of a Left Bank hotel, where he received three head-shots at point blank range.